connexcs/docs/docs/billing.md

 ## ConnexCS Billing Per Channel

-This is the traditional approach, where the consumer pays for a set number of channels or ports.
-It can be seen as the VoIP equivalent of per-line billing for mobile networks.
+Billing per-channel is the traditional approach, where the consumer pays for a set number of channels or ports.
+It can be seen as the VoIP equivalent of per-line billing in mobile networks.

 ### Advantages